adinsoon/insparty/README.md

 - #### Why did you decide on a custom user model?
 For example, I was able to adjust the user model to my own preferences, including logging in via e-mail.
 Using your own user model makes it much easier to extend in the future.
-It is important to set **AUTH_USER_MODEL** in settings.py to the new custom user model
+It is important to set **AUTH_USER_MODEL** in settings.py to the new custom user model.
 - #### Why there is set_new_username and set_new_email methods in your user model?
 Based on the concept of custom user model, email and username for each user must be unique.
-These methods allow you to validate field changes for username and email
+These methods allow you to validate field changes for username and email.
 - #### Why are you using Faker and Factories?
 Faker and Factories enable comprehensive testing without the need to create static names, passwords, or strings.
 It's very convenient.
 - #### Why is the programmic experience a choice field?